 The downside with lightweight footwear is that they wear out faster than the more traditional heavier walking boots.
-But Inov-8 have overcome this with adding Graphene to the soles, making them last at least twice as long.
-A few years ago I walked 1200 miles from Lands End to John O’Groats in Inov-8’s first graphene soled Roclite G 345 GTX boots.
+But Inov-8 have overcome this with adding Graphene to the soles, making them last twice as long.
+I’ve walked 1200 miles from Lands End to John O’Groats in Inov-8’s first graphene soled Roclite G 345 GTX boots.
 I’d read many accounts of people walking this in lightweight footwear and wearing out 2 or 3 pairs during the walk.
 I was very surprised to complete the whole walk in just one pair.

-The RocFly G 390 boots feel very well made and look really smart and wouldn’t be out of place walking around town.
+The RocFly G 390 boots feel very well made, look smart and wouldn’t be out of place walking around town.
 But it’s the comfort that has really surprised me, especially the cushioning in the soles.
-As soon as I put them on I knew they were going to be good and probably my favourite walking boots.
+As soon as I put them on I knew they were going to be good and my favourite walking boots.

 The soles are deeper than the Roclite range and any other hiking boot that I’ve worn.
-The extra cushioning was evident immediately, definitely designed for long distance hiking and to take out much of the impact from your joints on hard surfaces.
-There’s also a good amount of padding around the inside of the boots to keep them comfortably tight around your feet.
+The extra cushioning was evident immediately, ideal for long distance hiking.
+And to take out much of the impact from your joints on hard surfaces.
+There’s also a good amount of padding around the inside of the boots to keep them comfortably around your feet.

 Sole and Grip